Why do this?

 Introduce barriers to restrict badger access to cattle

 Open feed sources are an easy meal.
-Badger visits to farm buildings (especially feed stores) can be frequent and even if you do not see them, they may still occur.
-To reduce the risk of these visits you can take these steps to limit access to your buildings:
+Badger visits to farm buildings, especially feed stores, can be frequent and even if you don’t see them, they may still occur.
+To reduce the risk of visits, take these steps to limit access by badgers to your buildings:

 - Gaps should be no more than 7.5 cm to prevent badgers from gaining access.
 This includes gaps at both the bottom and sides of gates and doors.

-- Ensure that there are hard surfaces under exclusion measures e.g. concrete, if not badgers will dig under them.
+- Ensure that there are hard surfaces under exclusion measures (e.g. concrete) to prevent badgers digging under them.
 Gates and doors should be kept closed, especially at night.
 These measures apply to buildings that house livestock, bedding materials and feed.

-Permanent electric fencing can be used to exclude badgers from farm buildings, or in some cases restrict access of badgers to grazing pastures.
-Grazing will always carry a potential risk of transmission where infectious badgers are present.
+Permanent electric fencing can be used to exclude badgers from farm buildings, or in some cases restrict access by badgers to grazing pastures.
+Grazing will always carry a potential risk of transmission where TB-infected badgers are present.
 With electric fencing, the strands of wire should be at 10, 15, 20 and 30 cm above the ground.
-Any fencing should not obstruct badgers from having access to their setts.
+Any fencing should not obstruct badgers from accessing their setts.
 When considering the installation of permanent badger proof fencing, you need to think about whether this will have any impact on your ability to claim BPS (Basic Payment Scheme) payments on that area.

-Your own knowledge and experience of your farm may suggest that specific pastures are particularly risky in terms of spreading TB to cattle so grazing on these should be avoided if at all possible.
+Your own knowledge and experience of your farm may suggest that specific pastures are particularly risky in terms of spreading TB to cattle, so grazing on these should be avoided if at all possible.
 An alternative may be to graze less susceptible stock in these areas, such as sheep.
-You may consider installing exclusion measures to prevent infection from cattle being transmitted to wildlife e.g. in areas where effluent or waste water drains from livestock and where manure is stacked or stored.
+You may consider installing exclusion measures to prevent TB infection from cattle being transmitted to wildlife e.g. in areas where effluent or waste water drains from livestock, and where manure is stacked or stored.
 This will reduce the risk of creating wildlife reservoirs of TB in your area with the potential for spreading disease back to your herd or to other herds in the area.
-If dead badgers are found on the farm, please contact your local authority for advice on disposal.
+If you find dead badgers on your farm, contact your local authority for advice on disposal.

-Limit access of cattle to badger latrines and setts
+Limit access by cattle to badger latrines and setts

-Fence cattle away from badger setts and latrines but do not obstruct badgers from access to their setts.
+Fence cattle away from badger setts and latrines but don’t obstruct badgers from accessing their setts.
 When silaging, avoid mowing these areas as they may contain infectious material.
-The site of badger latrines may change over time and the fencing may need to be moved.
+The site of badger latrines may change over time and fencing may need to be moved.
 If possible, prevent cattle from grazing fields with a high level of badger activity.

 As badger latrines are frequently located along linear landscape features such as field edges, the best option may be to prevent cattle grazing at fields boundaries altogether e.g. by use of temporary electric fencing.